 - Physical Activity – Am I getting enough physical activity daily?
 Am I moving my body and exercising in ways that I find enjoyable and beneficial for me personally?

 - Nutrition – Am I eating the right amount of food for my body type and activity level?
 Am I eating wholesome foods that provide the essential nutrients my body needs?
 Am I drinking enough water daily?

 - Mental Health – Am I engaging in life-long learning that interests me?
 Am I seeking professional help for any mental or emotional struggles I am currently facing?
 Am I practicing mindfulness?

 - Leisure – Am I aware of what activities I truly enjoy?
 Am I actively involved in or pursuing my hobbies and interests?
 Am I getting enough “me time”?

 For some of us, these categories and questions may be gut wrenching.
 They may drag up all kinds of feelings of guilt, shame, inadequacy or longing.
 But the hard places – the places where love is lacking the most – are exactly the places love is needed the most.
 These are the places we need to go.
 These questions are our opportunities to show up for ourselves and serve our needs, especially when it’s hard.
 Because it’s hard.
 Because is it really love if it’s always easy?

-What is harder for you: loving others or loving yourself?
+Which is harder for you: loving others or loving yourself?
 What is one thing you could do this week to show up and serve?
 Comment below with your thoughts and be sure to share this post if it was meaningful to you.